Proper Household Hazardous Waste Disposal Importance During The Covid19 Pandemic

 Covid19 And Being A Litterbug: What You Need To Know

 Keeping family safe and healthy during the 2019 novel Coronavirus pandemic is a priority.
 Social isolation in these unclear hard times is frightening, especially if children & elderly loved ones are involved.
-Homes are space constrained, and stocking up on perishable, and essential products is not an option for everyone.
+Homes are space-constrained, and stocking up on perishable, and essential products is not an option for everyone.
 This makes unavoidable trips to the grocery, doctor, or chemist a must.
 Essential workers, our lifeblood shuttle to work to keep providing you services.
 Improperly disposed PPE is a common hazard, To flatten the curve, we have to search inside ourselves, to fight Covid19 and being a litterbug: What You Need To Know

 Why Do We Use PPE’s?

-Canadians staying in cities like Toronto, Vancouver, and St Johns are using protective gear when grocery shopping or traveling work using public transport.
+Canadians staying in cities like Toronto, Vancouver, and St Johns are using protective gear when grocery shopping or travelling work using public transport.
 News reports picturing front line workers utilizing PPE’s, trigger a fear and survival instinct leading to extreme precautionary measures.

 PPE’s such as N95 respirators, face masks, and single-use latex gloves are precautions used when outdoors, along with disinfectant tissues and sprays are products being used to clean surfaces.

 Canadians are using PPE’s to prevent contracting Covid19, but most importantly, to stop this dreaded virus from entering our home and endangering our loved ones.
-We also consider our vehicles a safe zone and also try to keep them as clean and sanitized as possible because we transport ourselves, and family.
+We also consider our vehicles a safe zone and also try to keep them as clean and sanitized as possible because we transport ourselves, and our family.